 When autumn arrives it brings an incredible palette of seasonal colours.
 Leaves range from bright yellow to deep red, the skies glisten a clearer shade of blue, and a crisp breeze fills the autumn air.
-The splendour of the Cotswolds really comes to life.
-If you want to set out on foot to explore the glory of autumn in the the region, here are some of the best walks and excursions available to you.
+The splendor of the Cotswolds really comes to life.
+If you want to set out on foot to explore the glory of autumn in the region, here are some of the best walks and excursions available to you.

 Batsford Arboretum is a 55-acre arboretum and botanical garden near Batsford in Gloucestershire that is the perfect spot for an autumnal walk.
 With 1,300 different species of trees, shrubs and bamboo waiting to be discovered, it comes alive in late September.
 With a mixture of level walkways and more challenging hills, there’s a route for every skill level.
 You can pick up a map at the entrance, or take a leap of faith and just wander.
 In its blazing autumn finery, Batsford Arboretum is a place like no other.

 Broadway Tower is another great walking destination during the autumn months, which can be a stop-off point as part of a larger North Cotswolds walking holiday.
 The tower is one of England’s most outstanding viewpoints, and at 312 meters above sea level, it is the second-highest point in the Cotswolds.
 It was designed by James Wyatt in 1794 to resemble a mock castle.
 Today during a clear autumn day the tower offers uninterrupted views of up to 16 counties.
 During the autumn forests and farmland are a rainbow of different colours, which are a feast for the eyes.
 Once you have ascended Broadway Tower for its fine views, you can meander down into the ever-picturesque village of Chipping Campden.